Los Angeles Expungement Lawyer – “One of the few ways to partially clean your record in L.A.”

 CAN EVERY CASE BE EXPUNGED OR DISMISSED?

-IS THERE ANY OTHER MOTIONS THAT CAN BE FILED ALONG WITH AN EXPUNGEMENT, TO MINIMIZE THE EFFECTS OF A CONVICTION?
+ARE THERE ANY OTHER MOTIONS THAT CAN BE FILED ALONG WITH AN EXPUNGEMENT, TO MINIMIZE THE EFFECTS OF A CONVICTION?

 WHEN CAN I SEEK AN EXPUNGEMENT OR DISMISSAL?

 Not every case is eligible to be expunged or dismissed.
-In order to have the ability to file for an expungement / dismissal you must have successfully completed your probation.
+In order to have the ability to file for an expungement/dismissal you must have successfully completed your probation.
 In other words, done everything the judge told you to do and the full probationary term must be complete.
 Many people will file for a motion to expungement their case, only to be told by the court that their probation is not over.
 However, it is possible to file a motion to terminate your probation early and if the court grants that motion, then you can have your case dismissed.
 You have the best chance of success with any motion in a criminal case if you have an experienced criminal defense attorney in your corner.

 California Penal Code section 1203.4 PC gives people such as yourself the opportunity to clear up any mess that may have landed on your criminal record.
+They can do that by getting help from an expungement attorney in Encino, CA.

 When your criminal record is expunged you will be relieved of any penalties that may have resulted from the conviction.
 To get your record expunged you will need the assistance of a qualified and experienced Los Angeles Criminal Attorney because the process can become long and complicated.
+Call our office to speak with our expungement lawyer in Los Angeles, CA.

 Not every person with a criminal record is eligible for an expungement.
 Generally, if you were convicted of a misdemeanor or a felony and have successfully completed probation, and are not currently facing a crime, on probation for another crime, or serving a sentence, you would be eligible.
+Make sure you discuss all these issues with an expungement attorney in Van Nuys, CA.